Get 80% off your plan for your first 3 months*

 Key takeaways

-• Retain copies of all rent receipts for at least six years as required by the Canada Revenue Agency, keeping organized digital or physical records to support tax compliance and provide legal protection during disputes.
+• Keep copies of all rent receipts for at least six years from the end of the tax year they relate to, as required by the Canada Revenue Agency, and use digital copies to make long-term storage easier.

 What is a rent receipt?

-A rent receipt is a document that confirms a tenant has paid their rent.
-Landlords or property managers issue these receipts as proof of payment.
+A rent receipt is a written document confirming a tenant has paid their rent.
+Landlords and property managers issue these receipts as official proof of payment, which protects both parties in case of disputes.

 You can deliver rent receipts in several ways: